 The Environmental, Agricultural, And Cultural Preservation Committee added language to encourage operators of hotels and vacation rentals to have their guests sign the pledge and to have the pledge be displayed in as many spaces throughout Maui County as possible.

-The following is for your use in your vacation rentals.
+The following is for your use in your vacation rentals and with your guests:

 I pledge to ho`oma`ema`e (do what is right) while visiting the islands and waters of Maui County.